 Command Hooks are a must.
 I don’t know how we survived dorm life without them.
 Do not glue them down, though.
 At move-in we found one in the closet that had been glued to the wall and wasn’t coming off.
 Be sure to note things like that when you move in so you don’t get charged at the end of the year.

 Katy’s side of the room was the non-sink side so she had that little storage area by the closet.
 The sink is directly across from that.
+The closet is about 44 inches wide on the inside.
+That laundry basket on the right is 21 inches and there was enough space behind it for a small ironing board but not really much else.
+Based on some other photos I took I’d say the depth is about 24-26 inches.

 This is the other side of the room.
 You can see there’s a lot more space between the end of the bed (where the pink jacket is hanging) and the closet.
 But it’s probably the same amount of space as the other side, just all together.